Gluten-free chicken tenders are coated in almond flour, then fried in hot avocado oil until golden brown and delightfully crispy.

 - 1 teaspoon garlic powder

 - 1 teaspoon onion powder

 - 2 cups almond flour*

 - Pound the chicken pieces thin, using a meat pounder.

-- Heat 2 tablespoons of the oil in a large skillet over medium-high heat, about 4 minutes.
+- Heat 2 tablespoons of the oil in a large nonstick skillet over medium-high heat, about 4 minutes.

 - Place half the chicken tenders in the hot oil and fry about 3 minutes per side, until golden brown.
 Place on paper towels to drain.

 - Carefully wipe the skillet using paper towels, add the remaining oil, and fry the second batch.
 Serve immediately.